Fork me on GitHub

 The GUI is self explanatory and does not requiere any parameter passed from the command line.
 It controls the D-Bus service, which will manage any Overbridge device.

 It is possible to rename Overbridge devices by simply editing its name on the list.
-Still, as JACK devices can not be renamed while running, the device will be restarted.
+Still, as JACK devices can not be renamed while running, the clients will be restarted.

 overwitch-service